flightplan-tool/flightplan/README.md

 # Geting Started

 To use Flightplan, there are a few prerequisites that must be installed:
-1. Node.js (Installation instructions: ([Windows](http://blog.teamtreehouse.com/install-node-js-npm-windows) | [Mac](http://blog.teamtreehouse.com/install-node-js-npm-mac) | [Linux](http://blog.teamtreehouse.com/install-node-js-npm-linux))
+1. Node.js 8.x or later (Installation instructions: ([Windows](http://blog.teamtreehouse.com/install-node-js-npm-windows) | [Mac](http://blog.teamtreehouse.com/install-node-js-npm-mac) | [Linux](http://blog.teamtreehouse.com/install-node-js-npm-linux))
 2. Yarn ([Installation instructions](https://yarnpkg.com/lang/en/docs/install/#mac-stable))
+3. Install the proper build tools for your platform:
-3. **Windows Only:** Open an elevated PowerShell prompt (in taskbar search, type `powershell`, right-click on "Windows PowerShell" and select "Run as Administrator").
+   * **Windows:** Open an elevated PowerShell prompt (in taskbar search, type `powershell`, right-click on "Windows PowerShell" and select "Run as Administrator").
 Then run `npm install --add-python-to-path --global --production windows-build-tools`.
 Once the install is complete, you must restart your computer.
+   * **MacOS:** Xcode will have already been installed if you followed the linked instructions to install `node` in Step 1 above.
+   * **Ubuntu:** `sudo apt-get install build-essential`

 If you simply wish to install and run the Flightplan tools, use: